LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

     Using Spotlight is quick on a Mac.

 #.
 You get a Welcome screen.
 Toward the upper left corner is a link for
     New Solution.
 Click on it.
-Alternately you can follow the path through the menus Go File -> New -> Solution.
+Alternately you can follow the path through the menus:
+    File -> New -> Solution.

     ..  image:: images/lab-edit/newSolution.png
      	:alt: Xamarin Studio Start Image